-Some people are more sensitive than others to the itch-causing urushiol - the toxic oil these plants produce.
+Some people are more sensitive than others to the toxic oil these plants produce.
 The resulting itchy rash and blisters can be uncomfortable.
 Scratching the areas may lead to infection or worsening of the condition if the poison ivy is under your fingernails or still on your body.

 It’s important you seek care if you’ve been exposed and are feeling uncomfortable symptoms not helped by home care.

-Dr. Joel Schlessinger, a board-certified dermatologist at Skin Specialists in Omaha, can assess your skin care concerns and provide treatment options for all types of poison ivy and other irritants from plants.
-He has the medical background to look at all aspects of this condition and work for solutions that will result in improvement.
+Dr. Joel Schlessinger, a board-certified dermatologist at Schlessinger MD in Omaha, can assess your skincare concerns and provide treatment options for all types of poison ivy and other irritants from plants.
+He has the medical background to look at all aspects of this condition and work for solutions that will result in quick improvement.

 Most people are allergic to the toxic oil these plants produce.
 The oil called urushiol also lingers on shoes, garden gloves, and clothing, so it’s important to carefully wash these items so you don’t infect others or reinfect yourself.